MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/date-picker.md

     result: |
       the date options and controls come into focus
   - then:  |
-      doubletap with the selection or button in focus
+      double tap with the selection or button in focus
     result: |
       the intended action occurs